6 Things You Shouldn't Say to Parents of a Gay Child

 6. Do You Think He's Just Trying to Fit In?

 When my son came out, some relatives expressed concern that young people today are sexually confused and just want to fit in and be popular.
 This made me sad because I realized how little they know my son.
-He has never been one to follow the crowd and be anyone other than his authentic self.
+He has never been one to follow the crowd or be anyone other than his authentic self.

 While this question distressed me, I certainly understood it.
 There's no doubt that more young people today are describing themselves as something other than 100 percent heterosexual.
 Psychologist, John Buss, says that for most of human history there were about 2 percent of females who were lesbian or bisexual.
 These days, however, 15 percent of young women are describing themselves as lesbian or bisexual.
 No wonder older folks are questioning this massive change of late!